Features:

 How are stem cells obtained?

-Current research projects have obtained stem cells from tissue which has been removed during terminated pregnancies or from embryos produced by in-vitro fertilization clinics.
+Current research projects have obtained stem cells from tissue which has been removed during terminated pregnancies or from embryos produced by in- vitro fertilization clinics.
 Once isolated, the cells can be grown up in the laboratory and stored for future use.
 Each reservoir of cells, derived from a single embryo, is known as a cell line.
 A more reliable supply would be obtained by copying or cloning embryos specifically for their stem cells.

-Why the controversy?
+What is the controversy?

 Because stem cells are obtained from destroyed embryos, the concerns are similar to those surrounding abortion.
 Most opponents of legal abortions also oppose this research.
 In addition, the possibility that cell lines could be developed from cloned embryos raises ethical concerns associated with propriety of human cloning.
 The most prominent global opponent of this research is the Catholic Church although many individual American Catholics do not take this view.
 (Click to see chart) In fact the official Catholic position is also opposed to in vitro fertilization because it is unnatural and because it results in the production of embryos which are not used.
 During President Bush's visit to Europe, the Pope urged the President not to support funding of this research.

 In a nationally televised speech on August 9, 2001, President Bush ended months of deliberation on the issue of federal funding of stem cell research.
 He stated that the Administration will support continued funding for research on stem cell lines which have already been extracted.
 He stated that 65 cell lines already exist which is sufficient for present research purposes.
-This has been a difficult issue for the Bush Administration because of a campaign pledge to end such funding.
+This had been a difficult issue for the Bush Administration because of a campaign pledge to end such funding.
+The decision has produced a predictably mixed reaction from those advocating a total ban on such research.
+The Gallup Poll following the decision was supportive but also indicated that the public had a limited understanding of the issue .

 How will the decision impact U. S. research?